World Oceans Day

 Region(s): All of UK

 In 2008, the United Nations designated 8th June as World Oceans Day, a day to celebrate the vital importance of our oceans and to raise awareness of our need to protect their resources for future generations.
-The theme for 2025 is Wonder.
+The theme for 2026 is Reimagine: Beyond the World We Know.
+A New Relationship with Our Ocean.

 Cost: Free